crconsultants/crconsultants/README.md

 - 👋 Hi, I’m rob@crconsultants
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning about Internet in a Bo
+- 🌱 I’m currently learning about Internet in a Box and Ubuntu
 - 📫 How to reach me ...  here

 <!---